goran-mahovlic/had2019-playground/projects/bootloader/README.md

 DFU is very fast, writes bitstream in few seconds.

+# Usage

-To upload and start user bitstream, hold BTN1 and plug USB:
+To upload user bitstream, hold BTN1 or turn on DIP SW1 and plug USB.
+Here are some commandline examples:

-    dfu-util -a 0 -R -D blink.bit
+    dfu-util -a 0 -D blink.bit
-    or
+    zcat blink.bit.gz | dfu-util -a 0 -D -
     openFPGALoader --dfu --vid 0x1d50 --pid 0x614b --altsetting 0 blink.bit

+To exit bootloader and execute user's bistream, use DFU command:

+    dfu-util -a 0 -e

 For boards without buttons, compile bootloader with BTN1 and BTN2 always "pressed", modify remapper in file "top-ulx3s.v"

     assign btn_remap_i = ~8'b1100000;

-To exit bootloader and execute user's bistream, use DFU command:

-    dfu-util -a 0 -e

 To upgrade bootloader, hold BTN1 and BTN2 and plug USB: